Envirometrix/PredictiveSoilMapping/main.md

 The mean width of prediction intervals and global measures of mapping accuracy should, in principle, match, although it is possible that the mean width of prediction intervals can often be somewhat wider (a consequence of extrapolation).
-In some cases measures of uncertainty can be over-optimistic or biased (which will eventually be exposed by new observations), which can decrease confidence in the product, hence providing realistic estimates of uncertainty of uncertainty is often
+In some cases, measures of uncertainty can be over-optimistic or biased (which will eventually be exposed by new observations), which can decrease confidence in the product, hence providing realistic estimates of uncertainty of uncertainty is often